ascottix/bgdiagram/README.md

 The diagram builder supports the following options:
 - scale: the diagram scale factor (default: 1)
-- flipx: if true, the bearoff side is on the left (default: false)
+- homeOnLeft: if true, the home/bearoff side is on the left (default: false)
+- swapColors: if true, the colors of the player checkers are swapped

 ## License